Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Bounding Operational Privacy Risks

 \paragraph{On tightness of the bounds.} Our bounds are never vacuous, and are saturated for perfectly private and blatantly non-private mechanisms.
 However, they can be significantly tightened under additional assumptions on the adversary's threat model.
-In particular, we show an example of such strengthening in \cref{app:specialized-threat-models} for an important case of binary attribute inference with non-uniform prior, and empirically show that it provides tighter bounds in this setting than prior work~\cite{guo2023analyzing}.
+In particular, we show an example of such strengthening in \cref{app:specialized-threat-models} for an important case of \emph{binary attribute inference} with a non-uniform prior, and empirically show that it provides tighter bounds in this setting than prior work~\cite{guo2023analyzing}.
+Although there exist cases under which the unified bound can be tightened, we conjecture that it is tight in the most general case, i.e., there exist non-trivial settings under which \cref{stmt:f-to-succ-informal} holds with equality.
+We leave the verification of this conjecture, and the identification of settings under which equality is achieved in case it is true, to future work.

 \paragraph{Beyond privacy.} Our results extend to statistical learning theory.
 Concretely, in \cref{app:generalization}, we show that our derivations can be extended to a new kind of generalization bound.
 Informally, we show that for the on-average train set error $\mathsf{err}_{\text{tr}}$ and on-average generalization error $\mathsf{err}_{\text{test}}$~\cite{shalev2010learnability} of a learning algorithm satisfying $f$-DP, it holds that $\mathsf{err}_{\text{test}} \leq 1 - f(\mathsf{err}_{\text{tr}})$.
 Moreover, in \cref{app:extra-bounds}, we show that our derivations imply a bound on memorization~\cite{feldman2019does,zhang2023counterfactual}.
 We believe these results are of independent interest.